phluid61/internet-drafts/file-scheme/draft.md

 Below is an algorithmic description of the process used to convert a file path to a URI; see {{encoding}} for encoding considerations.

-1. Resolve the file path to its fully qualified absolute form.
+1. Resolve the file path to its fully qualified absolute form. <!-- FIXME -->

 2. Initialise the URI with the "file:" scheme identifier.

-3. If including an empty authority field, append the "//" sigil to the URI.
+3. If including an authority field, append the "//" token to the URI.

+    1. If the authority field is to be non-empty, append the special string "localhost" to the URI.

 4. Append a slash character "/" to the URI, to signify the path root.

 5. For each directory in the path after the root:

-    1. Transform the directory name to a path segment ({{RFC3986}}, Section 3.3) as per Section 2 of {{RFC3986}}.
+    1. Transform the directory name to a path segment ({{RFC3986}}, Section 3.3) to conform to the encoding rules of Section 2 of
+        {{RFC3986}}.
+The specific rules for mapping between a file system name and a file scheme URI are outside the scope of this specification.

     2. Append the transformed segment and a delimiting slash character "/" to the URI.